 In cases where residents have made a claim of Disrepair, we will seek to access the property and put right whatever issues are contributing to the damp and mould while at the same time managing the disrepair case.
 We write to solicitors acting for our residents telling them not to advise their clients to refuse access as we do not believe doing so is in the interests of the resident and their household.
+Where this advice is not followed and access still proves to be problematic, we will consider using the options offered within the tenancy conditions to allow us to deliver effective solutions for the resident.

-7. Tenant Responsibilities
+9. Tenant Responsibilities